 bin/zkServer.sh stop

-1. Create a new zookeeper.service file in a text editor of your choice:
+1. Create a new zookeeper.service file in Vim or a different text editor.
+Make sure you use sudo with the command:

 2. Paste the following content into the file: